moorejacob2017/OmenEye/README.md

 options:
   -h, --help            show this help message and exit --url URL             Required URL to crawl
-  --output OUTPUT       Required output DB name (do not use an existing DB) --seed-file SEED_FILE
+  --output OUTPUT       Required output DB name (Do not use an existing DB) --seed-file SEED_FILE
                         A list of urls to seed the crawl from --mitm [PORT]         MITM port for catching an authenticated request for authed crawls (Default 8080 if used)